282159468/zw/src/JavaScript/React 对象池.md

   const EventConstructor = this;
   invariant(
     event instanceof EventConstructor,
-    "Trying to release an event instance into a pool of a different type."
+    'Trying to release an event instance into a pool of a different type.', );
-  );
   event.destructor();
   if (EventConstructor.eventPool.length < EVENT_POOL_SIZE) {